Saves from the "black sky": "Ruselectronics" showed the "Palantir" complex for monitoring the environmental situation

-The new version of the system can now measure the concentration of dust in the atmosphere and at production facilities
+The new version of the system is now able to measure the concentration of dust in the atmosphere and at production facilities

 The Ruselectronics holding presented an upgraded version of the Palantir hardware and software complex at the XXIV International Forum "Ecology of a Big City".

-The updated complex has received a new module that can measure the mass concentration of dust both in the atmosphere and in the air of working areas.
-This expands the capabilities of the system, allowing it to be used not only for monitoring urban ecology, but also at industrial enterprises, in quarries, at cement production facilities, as well as in ports and at railway stations where bulk materials are transshipped.
+The updated complex has received a new module capable of measuring the mass concentration of dust both in the atmosphere and in the air of working areas.
+This expands the capabilities of the system, allowing it to be used not only for monitoring urban ecology, but also at industrial enterprises, in quarries, at cement production facilities, as well as in ports and railway stations where bulk materials are transshipped.

-The development of Palantir in the Ruselectronics circuit is carried out by the Kaluga Electromechanical Plant of the Avtomatika concern.
+The Kaluga Electromechanical Plant of the Avtomatika concern is developing Palantir within the Ruselectronics circuit.
 According to Evgeny Zolotnitsky, General Director of JSC "KEMZ", the system is easily integrated into the existing infrastructure, compatible with all modern data transmission networks and control protocols.
 This allows customers to build an effective environmental monitoring network without significant additional costs.

-At the moment, the company is fully ready for the serial production of the modernized complex.
+At the moment, the company is fully ready for mass production of the modernized complex.
 "Palantir" is a domestic development and is included in the Unified Register of Radio-Electronic Products.

 A method for testing air pollution using bacteria and snow has been developed in Krasnoyarsk